34. Work with the greatest defilements first.

 I chose anger because for much of my life up to that point I struggled with angry reactivity when things did not go my way.
 Over the course of many weeks, I kept track of all the times I had an angry reaction.
 When it came while driving, I would even pull over to the side of the road to write it down.
 After a while I became very familiar with the cycle of reactivity.
 I started recognizing the growing reaction sooner and sooner in the cycle.
 Eventually I discovered I could “catch” the reactivity fairly regularly, allowing it to dissolve before it could really catch fire.

-I remain grateful for the assignment, as it helped me transform one of my most challenging habitual patterns.
+I remain grateful for the assignment, as it helped me transform one of my longest-lived, most intense and most challenging habitual patterns.
 Even now, decades later, angry reactivity is no longer a big part of my experience.
-The longer I practice, the more able I am to work with more and more subtle experiences of reactivity.
-These days I attend to the little sparks, rather than the great conflagrations of years gone by.
+Over time, the “greatest defilements” presenting themselves to me have become increasingly subtle, both in the intensity and duration of the reactivity.
+The knots I am currently unraveling are tied with thread, compared to the heavy ropes of my previous reactivity.

 Original Presentation || Commentary References